Kevin3874/Kevin3874/README.md

 - 📫 How to reach me **kzhang77@jh.edu**

 - ⚡ Fun fact **I love working out and music!
-I have been working out consistently since 2021, and have been playing piano since I was 4**
+I've been working out consistently since 2021, and have been playing piano since I was 4**

 <h3 align="left">Connect with me:</h3>
 <p align="left">